Skip to content

 Port forwarding works from FreeBSD jail

-DNS Service Discovery: The Gap
+DNS Service Discovery

 Workaround: –add-host